nodeca/tabex/README.md

   subscriptions to channel gone.
 Message data:
   - `channel` - channel name
 - __!sys.error__ - emitted on internal errors, for debug.
+- __!sys.master__ - sepecific for localStorage-based router.
+Emitted when tab become master.
+Message data:
+  - `node_id` - id of "local" router node
+  - `master_id` - id of node that become master

+__Note.__ `!sys.master` event is broadcasted only when `localStorage` router used.
+You should NOT rely on it in your general application logic.

 ### Sharing single server connection (faye)